Learn how to use builds and streams to manage the Designer application development workflow.

-You can only create a build after the application has been published.
+Builds can be created only after the application has been published.
 If your application has not yet been published, the Build button remains disabled until the application has been published at least once.
 When generating a new build, Designer always uses the most recently published version of the application code.
 If you've made changes to an application that you want to capture in a new build, you must re-publish the application before generating the build.

 To create a build, open the application in editing mode and click Build:

 Designer automatically adds or increases the version number of the build.
 You must assign the build a Label and, if desired, you can use the Note field to provide any additional information about the build.
 When you are finished, click Build.

 Things to keep in mind when working with builds: